 The fusion of political-economic power inherent in corporate control takes on geopolitical dimensions when firms with controlling shareholders are integrated into the global economy.
-The rise of party-state capitalism in China is the most powerful example of this phenomenon, with suspicion that Chinese firms are controlled by the Communist Party or the military sparking a bilateral confrontation with the United States over the listings of these firms on U.S. capital markets and the use of their apps by U.S. citizens.
+The rise of party-state capitalism in China is the most powerful example of this phenomenon, with suspicion that Chinese firms are controlled by the Communist Party or the military sparking a bilateral confrontation with the United States over the listings of these firms on U.S. capital markets.
 The weaponization of Russian energy companies under the ultimate control of Vladimir Putin in Russia's oligarchic-klepto variant of state capitalism is another prominent example.